byu-cce270/content/docs/unit1/3_if_goalseek/ifgs_class.md

   1. Navigate to the Brick Making Business sheet
   2. Write an equation to solve for your net profit
   3. Use Goal Seek add-on to compute the number of bricks you need to sell to make a profit of $100K in cell B8

+## Turning in/Rubric
+Turn sharing and editing on, then submit the link to Learning Suite in the feedback box.
+In-class assignment scores are based on valid effort and completion.